Joannes Klas

 Sister Joannes Klas is an American sister of the order of Sisters of Saint Francis.
 She is the 1997 recipient of the United Nations High Commissioner for Refugees Nansen Refugee Award.
 This award is given annually by the United Nations High Commissioner for Refugees to an individual, group, or organization in recognition of outstanding service to the cause of refugees, displaced or stateless people.
 It was established in 1954.

 Early life and education

-Sister Joannes was born in Wisconsin, one of five sisters and two brothers born to John and Martha Klas.
+Sister Joannes was born in Wisconsin, one of six sisters and five brothers born to John and Martha Klas.